 Fliers can be caused by known events like large, one-time orders or sales promotions.
-Or they can be caused by events that you have no knowledge of like a customer going out of business, natural disasters, etc.
+Or they can be caused by events you have no knowledge of, like a customer going out of business, natural disasters, etc.

-There are different ways to detect fliers, but the important thing is that you flag and consider them as they can affect and skew the accuracy of your demand forecasting data.
+There are different ways to detect fliers, but it is important to flag and consider them as they can affect and skew the accuracy of your demand forecasting data.
 Sometimes it's necessary to discard them from your overall forecasting calculations.
 However, this isn't always the case, and on closer inspection some fliers may turn out to be a genuine demand pattern.